Level of measurement

 Nominal variables

 The nominal measurement scale is the lowest level of measurement in statistics and therefore has the lowest information content.
 Possible values of the variables can be distinguished, but a meaningful order is not possible.
-If there are only two characteristics, such as gender (male and female), we also speak of dichotomous or binary variables.
+If there are only two characteristics, such as in the case of gender (male and female), we also speak of dichotomous or binary variables.

 - Nominal characteristics with only two expressions are also called "binary" or "dichotomous"